pforhan/callsprite/README.md

 Theres likely to be a higher level object which supports swapping sprites, ie between standing, walking, running -- may be a per impl thing but the editor would need one anyway

-Load individual images as sprite frames and play the resulting animation.
+Should we require frames in a frameset to be the same size?